POST TRAUMATIC STRESS

 unless he sat facing the door.
 This must have arisen from the fear of

-arms above his shoulders.
-He suffered from heat and cold sensitivity.
-In
+his arms above his shoulders.
+He suffered from heat & cold sensitivity.

-the morning he needed his wife's help in getting out of bed and to get
+In the morning he needed his wife's help in getting out of bed & to get

 started for the day.

-evening and to help awaken him in the morning, he was given
+barbiturates in the evening & to help awaken him in the morning, he was given

-Later I read the growing literature on the Hong Kong veterans and there
+Later I read the growing literature on the Hong Kong veterans & there is

-is no doubt they were severely and permanently damaged.
-They suffered
+no doubt they were severely & permanently damaged.
+They suffered from a

-started to take nicotinic acid, 1 gram after each meal, he was normal.
+me that 2 weeks after he started to take nicotinic acid, 1 gram

-He was able to raise his arms to their full extension, and he was free
+was normal.
+He was able to raise his arms to their full extension, & he

-of all the symptoms which had plagued him for so long.
-When I began to
+was free of all the symptoms which had plagued him for so long.

-prepare my report I obtained his Veterans Administration Chart.
-It
+began to prepare my report I obtained his Veterans Administration

-came to me in two cardboard boxes and weighed over 10 pounds, but over
+Chart.
+It came to me in 2 cardboard boxes & weighed over 10 pounds, but

-95% of it was accumulated before he started on the vitamin.
-For the ten
+over 95% was accumulated before he started on the vitamin.

-years after he started on the vitamin there was very little additional
+10 years after he started on the vitamin there was very little

-material.
-One could judge the efficacy of the vitamin by weighing the
+One could judge the efficacy of the vitamin by

-chart paper before and after he started on it.
-Porteous remained well as
+weighing the chart paper before & after he started on it.

-long as he stayed on the vitamin until his death when he was Lieutenant
+remained well as long as he stayed on the vitamin until his death when

-Governor of Saskatchewan.
-In 1962, after having been well for two years,
+he was Lieutenant Governor of Saskatchewan.
+In 1962, after having been

-he went on a holiday to the mountains with his son and forgot to take
+well for 2 years, he went on a holiday to the mountains with his son & forgot to take

 his nicotinic acid with him.
 By the time he returned home almost the